tesselo/tesselate/README.md

 The aggregation api can be called by passing a composite or scene, a formula and an aggregation area to the aggregation function.

+Two optional arguments are available: `grouping`, which determines the grouping parameter, and `zoom` which determines the zoom level at which the aggregation shall be computed.

 Note that if the aggregation values have not been already precomputed, the computation is requested asynchronously.
 In that case, the aggregation has to be requested a second time a few seconds after the initial request.